 The American Association of Colleges of Nursing (AACN) states that despite a significant growth in the number of RNs between 2014 and 2024, there will still be a shortage of more than 200,000.
 Most recent studies of nursing enrollment show that U.S. nursing schools turned away 64,067 qualified applicants due to faculty shortages, clinical sites, budget constraints and the like.
 Fact sheet updated 2017

 Initial report describes characteristics of the 3 million licensed RNs in US: RN age (average 47 years), ethnic distribution, employment setting, average salary of $66,973, average hours worked, educational background, advance practice nurses including nurse practitioner & CNS, foreign-educated nurses and more.
 Number of RNs with master's or doctorate degree increased 47% to 404,163.
 Survey response rate was 62% (33,549 responses).
 The preliminary findings of the National Sample Survey of Registered Nurses 2008 were released in March 2010

-The Bureau of Labor Statistics shows average salary / wages for hospital RNs (nearly $64,000/yr), and other healthcare employees.
-Scroll to Table 5.
-National employment data for 2008 released February 2010
+The Bureau of Labor Statistics shows average salary / wages for hospital RNs ($72,210/yr), and other healthcare employees.
+Scroll to Table, and sort by Employment to see the largest categories.
+Average salary for Physicians and Dentists also listed.
+National employment data for 2016 updated March 2017

 Other Helpful Listings